 Policy, Permitting, and Legislation

-This track will include discussions of policy and legislative initiatives and their impacts on stormwater programs (or managment), updates from regulators and legal experts, opportunities for leveraging partnerships, examples and case studies of legislative engagement, and innovative ways that regulatory obligations can be met.
-The track also includes strategies to address new regulatory requirements and developments around the new commercial, industrial, and institutional (CII) Permit.
+This track will include discussions of policy and legislative initiatives and their impacts on stormwater programs (or management), updates from regulators and legal experts, opportunities for leveraging partnerships, examples and case studies of legislative engagement, and innovative ways that regulatory obligations can be met.

 Pollutants of Concern and True Source Control